Whispers From the Past: A Ghost Walk in Gettysburg

 Other Places of Ghostly Interest

-The Bloody Wheatfield: Much akin to the bloody fighting that took place near Devil's Den, the Bloody Wheatfield was the stage for some pretty heavy warfare.
-Located at the edge of the Rose Farm, Union and Confederate troops clashed here during one of theinfamous skirmishes, leaving the wheat splattered with blood.
+Much akin to the bloody fighting that took place near Devil's Den, the Bloody Wheatfield was the stage for some pretty heavy warfare.
+Located at the edge of the Rose Farm, Union and Confederate troops clashed here during one of the infamous skirmishes, leaving the wheat splattered with blood.

-Little Round Top: A site of another battle between the two forces.
-Ghost sightings have been reported from this area even before the battle begun, with soldiers from the 20th Maine division claiming that a mounted figure helped them navigate an unfamiliar fork in the road.
+A site of another battle between the two forces.
+Ghost sightings have been reported from this area even before the battle began, with soldiers from the 20th Maine division claiming that a mounted figure helped them navigate an unfamiliar fork in the road.
 Now, visitors have reported that a headless horseman can be seen at Little Round Top as well as the wandering spirits of several haggard-looking Union soldiers.

 Do you think Gettysburg is haunted?